Dynseo is involved in helping children. Our goal is to give all children the same resources and opportunities to have a good development.

 With this game you stimulate the activation and inhibition of the action because the child has to be quick, but also has to analyze all the pictures.
 In this game, the child has to stay next to the tablet to give the answer, but the quick change from one shape to another allows the child to sit still for longer.

-Finally, with this game you also stimulate the eye saccade and hand-eye coordination which are important when there is a comorbidity with Dys disorders.
+Finally, with this game you also stimulate the saccadic eye movement and hand-eye coordination which are important when there is a comorbidity with Dys disorders.

 As we have seen in this article, ADHD children often have attention problems and difficulties in controlling their movement.
 These difficulties have an influence on the child’s daily life, but the environment can be adapted to the child’s needs.